josherrickson/rlemon/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Josh Errickson <jerrick@umich.edu>’

-New submission

-This is in fact a new submission

 * checking installed package size ...
 NOTE installed size is 29.3Mb